China stocks look set for biggest monthly loss in six years

 Meanwhile, China’s securities regulator said it had restricted 24 stock trading accounts for suspected trading irregularities, and was investigating investors who used automated trading strategies in its stock exchanges, as Beijing intensifies pressure on its financial industry in the wake of the share-price plunge.

-The index measuring price differences between dual-listed companies in Shanghai and Hong Kong stood at 135.39.
+The index measuring price differences between dual-listed companies in Shanghai and Hong Kong .HSCAHPI stood at 135.39.

 A value above 100 indicates Shanghai shares are being priced at a premium to shares in the same company trading in Hong Kong, and vice versa.

-The northbound quota for the Hong Kong-Shanghai Stock Connect, currently set at 13 billion yuan, saw net inflows of 0.90 billion yuan.
+The northbound quota for the Hong Kong-Shanghai Stock Connect .NQUOTA.SH, currently set at 13 billion yuan, saw net inflows of 0.90 billion yuan.

 Total volume of A shares traded in Shanghai was 17.64 billion shares, while Shenzhen volume was 12.29 billion shares.